-Measurable Goal: The Town will continue to post on the stormwater website the Town of Vinton 2013-2018 VSMP General Registration Permit Statement, Town of Vinton MS4 Program Plan, March 28, 2013, and the MS4 annual reports.
-Additionally, the hard copies of these documents are also made available in the office of the Department of Planning and Zoning for review.
+Measurable Goal: The Town will continue to post on the stormwater website the Town of Vinton VSMP MS4 General Registration Permit Statement, Town of Vinton MS4 Program Plan, and the MS4 annual report.
+Additionally, the hard copies of these documents are also made available in the office of the Department of Planning and Zoning, and Public Works Department for review.
 No comments were received from the citizens regarding the Program Plan or the annual reports posted.